East Fallowfield Parks and Recreation Committee

 How Far We’ve Come !!

-In 2010, the Park & Recreation Commission also established a wonderful mowed meadow walking trail through the meadow along Strasburg Road.
-It has been in place for over two years and has become a very popular and well used feature of the Park.
+In 2010, the Park & Recreation Commission established a wonderful, mowed meadow walking trail through the meadow along Strasburg Road.
 The Park & Recreation Commission has also requested that the Township manage this land area along Strasburg Road as a meadow, rather than as a mowed lawn.
 This means the entire meadow will be mowed only a few times per year rather than every 10 days to 2 weeks.
-This will encourage better wildlife habitat for song birds and other small mammals.
-And it will save the Township staff time and equipment and fuel costs by reducing the mowing frequency.
-As the vegetation will be growing taller between mowings, when it is cut, it will be hayed and removed.
-The mowed walking trail will be mowed frequently to maintain it as a comfortable walking environment for residents.
+This will encourage a better wildlife habitat for songbirds and other small mammals.
+As the vegetation grows taller between mowings, when it is cut, it will be hayed and removed.
+The mowed walking trail is mowed frequently to maintain it as a comfortable walking environment for residents.

-Also in 2010, the Park & Recreation Commission raised funds through donations from local residents and businesses to help fund construction of the Patriotic Landmark.
-The Landmark serves as the focal point of the Park and serves to raise awareness of the Park to the residents of our community, and presents a renewed support of our Nation.
-It presents both the American and State flags.
+In 2010, the Park & Recreation Commission raised funds through donations from local residents and businesses to help fund construction of the Patriotic Landmark at the entrance to the Park.
+The Flagpole area serves as the focal point for the Park and shows respect and support of our Nation.
+The Park flies the American Flag, the Pennsylvania State flag, and the POW flag.
 The Landmark was built with private funds and grant funding from PA Department of Conservation and Natural Resources.
-Residents and businesses can purchase a commemorative brick that will be a permanent part of the Landmark (see information above).
+Residents and businesses purchased commemorative bricks that continues to be a permanent part of the Landmark.

 Also in 2010, the Park & Recreation Commission had three old groundwater monitoring wells “abandoned in place” and their “stick up” pipes removed.
 These wells were installed several years ago as part of an environmental site assessment completed for the former Strunk Chain Saw manufacturing activities and prior to transfer of the park land to the Township.
 Fortunately, no underground contamination was found.
-The three wells created “eyesores” and mowing obstructions where they “stuck up” above ground in the fields above the pond.
-The three wells were back-filled with grout in compliance with applicable “well abandonment” regulations and the “stick-up” pipes were removed.
+The three wells created eyesores and mowing obstructions where they stuck up above the ground in the fields above the pond.
+The three wells were back-filled with grout in compliance with applicable well abandonment regulations and the above ground pipes were removed.

 The footbridge spans an area of expanding wetland between the woodlands and the pond.
 This footbridge was badly needed as the area of the former path continued to become increasingly wet and impassable.
-The elevated footbridge now allows Park users to easily travers the wetland area and to stop along the way and enjoy the sites and sounds of the wetland, the pond and the woodlands.
+The elevated footbridge now allows Park users to easily traverse the wetland area and to stop along the way and enjoy the sights and sounds of the wetland, the pond, and the woodlands.
 The footbridge was funded by the Township and a grant from PECO.

-In 2015, the Park signs will be replaced at the Park entrance (Buck Run Road) and at the corners of Strasburg Road and Buck Run Road and Strasburg Road and Doe Run Road.
-The original signs have outlived their planned lifespan and have deteriorated beyond repair.
-The Lower Meadow Trail bridge and improvements will be constructed.
-Wetlands enhancement tree planting, informational kiosk project, and installation of additional bluebird boxes are planned, among other activities.
+In 2015, the Park signs were replaced at the Park entrance (Buck Run Road) and at the corners of Strasburg Road and Buck Run Road and at Strasburg Road and Doe Run Roads.
+The Lower Meadow Trail bridge and improvements were made.
+Wetlands enhancements, tree planting, informational kiosk projects, and installation of additional bluebird boxes are planned, among other activities were completed.

 East Fallowfield Township